 The Unistats API does not give me access to previous years’ KIS data.
 Where can I get this old data?

 The Unistats API was designed to allow users to dynamically query the current dataset.
 The static data (including historical data) is available from HESA.

-My KIS widget does not display properly.
+My Unistats widget does not display properly.
 What should I do?

 Check that you have followed the 'Unistats widget user guide'.

-Often the correct data is not pulled through because course codes may have changed, so check that you are using the most recent codes with the person who submits your KIS data.
+Often the correct data is not pulled through because course codes may have changed, so check that you are using the most recent codes with the person who submits your Unistats data.

 We have many different study and fee options for each of our undergraduate courses.
 Do we need a separate widget for each course variation (for part-time, full-time, etc)?